 The Reentry and Employment Project

-The Council of State Governments (CSG) Justice Center’s Reentry and Employment Project was initiated to help corrections, workforce, and reentry administrators and practitioners navigate the complex issues related to coordinated planning and service delivery.
-This work is being conducted with the leadership and support of a public-private partnership involving the U.S. Department of Justice's Bureau of Justice Assistance, and the Annie E. Casey Foundation, with guidance from the Employment and Training Administration at the U.S. Department of Labor.
+The Council of State Governments (CSG) Justice Center’s Reentry and Employment Project is supported by the leadership and support of a public-private partnership involving the U.S. Department of Justice's Bureau of Justice Assistance and the Annie E. Casey Foundation, with guidance from the Employment and Training Administration at the U.S. Department of Labor.

 To read more about the Background, the Reentry and Employment Project Advisory Group, and the Knowledge Development Steering Committee, click here.

 - Indianapolis Business Leaders Discuss Hiring Individuals with Criminal Records

 - Ban the Box: U.S. Cities, Counties, and States Adopt Fair Hiring Policies to Reduce Unfair Barriers to Employment of People with Criminal Records

 - States Ban the Box: Removing Barriers to Work for People with Criminal Records